taocpp/PEGTL/doc/Inputs-and-Parsing.md

 * [Parse Function](#parse-function)
 * [Nested Parsing](#nested-parsing)

+## Tracking Mode

+Some input classes allow a choice of tracking mode, or whether the `byte`, `line` and `byte_in_line` counters are continuously updated during a parsing run with `tracking_mode::IMMEDIATE`, or only calculated on-demand in the `position()`-method by scanning the complete input again with `tracking_mode::LAZY`.

+Lazy tracking is recommended when the position is used very infrequently, for example only in the case of throwing a `parse_error`.

+Immediate tracking is recommended when the position is used frequently and/or in non-exceptional cases, for example when annotating every AST node with the position.

 ## Line Ending

 All input classes allow the choice of which line endings should be recognised by the `eol` and `eolf` rules, and used for line counting.
 The supported line endings are `cr`, a single carriage-return/`"\r"`/`0x0d` character as used on classic Mac OS, `lf`, a single line-feed/`"\n"`/`0x0a` as used on Unix, Linux, Mac OS X and macOS, and `crlf`, a sequence of both as used on MS-DOS and Windows.

-The default template argument for all input classes is `lf_crlf_eol` which recognises both Unix and MS-DOS line endings.
+The default template argument for all input classes is `eol::lf_crlf` which recognises both Unix and MS-DOS line endings.
-The supplied alternatives are `cr_eol`, `lf_eol`, `crlf_eol` and `cr_crlf_eol`.
+The supplied alternatives are `eol::cr`, `eol::lf`, `eol::crlf` and `eol::cr_crlf`.

-## Tracking Mode
+## Source

-Some input classes allow a choice of tracking mode, or whether the `byte`, `line` and `byte_in_line` counters are continuously updated during a parsing run with `tracking_mode::IMMEDIATE`, or only calculated on-demand in the `position()`-method by scanning the complete input again with `tracking_mode::LAZY`.
+Some input classes allow a choice of how to store the source parameter.
+TODO: Explain in more detail.

-Lazy tracking is recommended when the position is used very infrequently, for example only in the case throwing a `parse_error`.

-Immediate tracking is recommended when the position is used frequently and/or in non-exceptional cases, for example when annotating every AST node with the position.

 ## File Input